 Worthy Bonds has taken the ease of the internet and applied it to corporate debt.

 Worthy makes secured small business loans that are funded through their platform.
 All of these loans are secured through liquid assets, so they are some of the safest debt you can purchase.

 You make money by investing as little as $10 on their site and receiving a solid 5% return on that money.
 On top of that, you can withdraw your money at any time.
 I told you they made it easy.

 5% is much better than you can get with savings bonds and the money is not locked in place.
 Overall Worthy Bonds is a great alternative to the US Savings bond.

 Many people are needlessly forfeiting money by housing their savings with traditional brick-and-mortar banks rather than via online savings accounts.

 Online savings accounts are able to offer much higher APY than brick-and-mortar banks because they don’t have nearly the amount of overhead costs as their physical counterparts.
 So, they pass along those savings (in part) to their customers.

-For example, the APY for a savings account at Wells Fargo is currently 0.10%.
-On the other hand, CIT Bank is currently offering 2.45% APY for their online savings accounts.
+For example, the APY for a savings account at a major national bank may only offer 0.10%.
+On the other hand, some online banks are currently offering 2.45% APY for their online savings accounts.